diogenesofweb/blog/articles/accordion_and_expansion_panel_in_pure_css.md

 ---
 title: Accordion and Expansion Panel in pure CSS
-description: Building Accordion & Expansion Panel in pure CSS without any JS using <details>
+description: Building Accordion and Expansion Panel in pure CSS without any JavaScript using <details>
 created: 2021-06-06
 tags:
   - 'CSS'